 I had so enjoyed being in Kyiv last year that I planned to return this autumn.
-The idea was to take the train from Berlin via Krakow, Poland to Lviv, Ivano-Frankivsk, Dnipro, and then back to Kyiv.
+The idea was to take the train from Berlin via Krakow, Poland to Lviv, Ivano-Frankivsk, Dnipro, and then on to Kyiv.
 We were going to install more Stolpersteine.
 Today, there are no trains going in that direction but we hear the names of these places constantly.
 Trucks bring blankets and medicine to people who have had to flee their homes.
 And overflowing trains arrive here with people who have no idea if they’ll ever go home again or see their loved ones.
 If they are lucky, they have relatives and friends waiting for them in Cologne, Amsterdam, or Paris; less fortunate ones will have been assigned a center in a small town in southern Germany; the least fortunate do not even know where they will sleep the next day.

 A woman from Dnipro told me that she was never going back.
 A man, one of the few, said that he had only been allowed to leave because he had a disabled son; he and his family were going to try to start a new life in Stuttgart.
 A woman, her mother, and her 90-year-old grandmother, who had Alzheimer’s, had been assigned to Offenburg and were excited about being close to France.
 Their building in a Kyiv suburb had been bombed.

 As they wait for their connections in the cold station, volunteers and refugees drink tea together and eat cake, sharing stories.
 Hearing and speaking Russian again for the first time in years, I am transported to happier times.
-When I lived in Yeltsin’s Russia, I was adopted by a babushka and her family, who introduced me to the celebrated hospitality.
+When I lived in Yeltsin’s Russia, I was adopted by a babushka, whose family introduced me to the celebrated hospitality.
 Her husband had been an eminent geologist and they had travelled all over the Soviet Union and had many tales to tell.
 She knew about the hardships of life, but also had a wry sense of humour that had kept her going.
 When I would visit, there would be mounds of food on the table, but apart from her stories it was her incredibly greasy and satisfying cabbage-filled pirozhki that kept me going back – I have never tasted one since that matches my memories – and her medovik.
 Fortunately, Berlin boasts a number of places that do a very good version of this layered honey cake.

 For example, Venue, a hipster breakfast cafe in Neukölln, with no ostensible connection to Eastern Europe at all, has two types on offer and apparently both made by the same Russian woman.
 One is rectangular and more spongey.
 The other is round as it should be and with the denser consistency that I remember.
 Both are delicious but go for the second for the “real” thing.

 Kvartira 62 also has a very decent medovik, and there is an incredibly fresh and not too sweet one at the Georgian restaurant Kin Za, which is also collecting donations for Ukraine.
 Georgian food, in Tbilisi, Kyiv and Berlin, needs an entire blog post of its own, but suffice it to say here that before pouncing on the cake, you should also eat pkhali, badrijani, khachapuri and green spinach khinkali, of the like that I never saw in Georgia, but up there with some of the best I’ve ever eaten.
 Don’t miss out on the garlicky pickled cucumbers either.
-And never touch a Spreewald Gurke again!
+And never touch a sweet Spreewald Gurke again!
 If you like the food at Kin Za (and how could you not?) you won’t go wrong if you also check out Der blaue Fuchs, Genazvale, Tbilisi and Salhino.
 Order a bottle of strong red or an orange wine if you’re feeling adventurous, and then book your trip to Georgia.

 But don’t leave Berlin quite yet, not now when spring is at its very best.
 The city is currently ablaze with the pink of the thousands of cherry trees given to the German capital by Japan after the fall of the Berlin Wall.
 A TV station launched the Sakura Campaign and the population, including school children, donated generously.
 It took years for the trees to arrive and the project to materialise, but what a joy it is today.
 In a city once razed to the ground, the trees along the former wall offer a glimmer of hope amid the post-war architecture.